VAIJ-TEJAS/Articles/Calculator using Tkinter/darft4.md

 # Understanding Code Functionality
 - When the calculator starts, it creates a window with an entry widget.
 This widget is where you can input numbers and view the results.

-- The calculator has buttons for digits 0-9, decimal point '.', and arithmetic operations like addition '+', subtraction '-', multiplication '*', and division '/'.
+- The calculator has buttons for digits from 0 to 9,the decimal point '.', and arithmetic operations like addition '+', subtraction '-', multiplication '*', and division '/'.
 These buttons are arranged in a grid layout.

 <div  class="div-green">  <span  class="alert-header">Tip:</span>  <span  class="alert-body">Implement input validation to avoid potential security vulnerabilities or crashes.</span>  </div>